Want to feel good about the future of this country? Spend a week talking to a bunch of Venturers.

 That made VenturingFest a great opportunity to offer this course to a ton of Venturers.
 Nearly 100, by my unofficial count, completed the five-day course during VenturingFest.
 I watched their inspiring graduation ceremony on the final day.

-The Venturers arranged themselves into a large circle at the flagpole area, known as Twelve Points Plaza.
+The Venturers arranged themselves into a large circle at the flagpole area, known as the Norman R. Augustine Twelve Points Ceremonial Plaza.
 The adult Advisors surrounded them in a larger circle — a visual sign that adults are there to support, not lead.

 Earlier in the week, I sat in on a Kodiak course with some Venturers from Texas.
 Their instructor was fantastic.
 His name was Spencer Siefke, a 21-year-old from Clinton, Tenn.